moveeleven-data/ledgerline/README.md

 Atlas reduces everything to one structure: daily activity measured and explained.

 Every team sees the **same story** in the **same numbers**.

-From raw usage to revenue, nothing gets lost in translation.

 ---